 Profound Divine Mystical Experience is a personal and undeniable experience with the Source of Supreme Consciousness.
 It is a common denominator in the lives of saints, sages, prophets and mystics, and an integral early part of an ancient pattern of enlightenment.
 It is only such mystical experience which transforms man.
 Mystical experience moves a being from a state of belief to discovery.
 Individual transformation is so important as belief (ignorance and speculation)separates man while discovery unites.
 Surely it is blessed to believe, but there must come a time when belief must come personal experience and discovery if any degree of transfromation is to occur.

 Looking into the lives of great beings such as the Apostle Paul or Gautama Buddha (see mystical experience of Siddhartha on home page of this site) it is not so difficult to see the transformation effects of Profound Divine, Mystical Experience.
 Transformational effects of such experience are often very apparent in those who have had near death experience.

 Mystical experience does not occur because someone wants it or even deserves it.
-It often occurs not when desired, but because their is necessity.
-Much of it is karma or destiny combined with benediction.
+It often occurs not when desired, but because it is necessity.
 It's Grace.
-There are also some physical factors involved and much depends on the left cerebral cortex of the brain.

-An ancient pattern of enlightenment, apparent in the lives of many great beings is:realizing one's condition and embracing or feeling helpless in that condition, asking for intervention, Profound Divine Mystical Experience leading to transformation, Insight leading to Enlightenment.
-Following are some mystical experiences given to American Mystic, Sri Dharma Dharini, through the grace of her Master, Sri Kalki Bhagavan:.
+An ancient pattern of enlightenment, apparent in the lives of many great beings is: realizing one's condition and embracing or feeling helpless in that condition, asking for intervention, Profound Divine Mystical Experience leading to transformation, Insight leading to Enlightenment.
+Following are some examples of mystical experiences I have had:

 The Start of the Journey